DylanSui799/UCBBootCampWork/01-Sessions/02-VBA-Scripting/3/Activities/07-Stu_Census_Pt1/README.md

 2. Add the year to the first column of each spreadsheet.

-3. Split the "Place" column into "County" and "State".
+3. Split the "Place" column into "County" and "State."

 4. Convert the household and per capita income columns to currency values for all cells.